DhruvShrimali/Medical-IR-System/README.md

 pip install transformers
 ```

-Then run the server code on a GPU server
+Then run the server code on a GPU server<br>
 Note: Ensure to add your hugging face token to server code
 ```
 python server.py